twilio-labs/about/README.md

 ## Initiatives

-- __Hacktoberfest 2019__: Twilio Labs is participating in Hacktoberfest 2019 giving away swag.
-You can learn more in our [blog post](https://www.twilio.com/blog/ahoy-hacktoberfest-2019).
+- __Hacktoberfest 2019__: Twilio Labs is also participating in Hacktoberfest 2019 giving away swags, You can learn more in our [blog post](https://www.twilio.com/blog/ahoy-hacktoberfest-2019).

 ## Code of Conduct

-Your safety and comfort are important to us.
-The Code of Conduct lets everyone know what’s expected, so we can do a better job of interacting with one another.
-All contributions to and interactions with Twilio's open-source projects have to adhere to our Code of Conduct.
+Your safety and comfort is important to us, The Code of Conduct lets everyone know what’s expected, so we can do a better job of interacting with each other.
+All contributions and interactions with Twilio's open-source projects have to adhere to our Code of Conduct.
 You can report violations at <a href="mailto:open-source@twilio.com?subject=Code of Conduct Violation">open-source@twilio.com</a>.

 <a class="twlo-link-btn" href="https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md">Read the Code of Conduct <svg class="twlo-icon-interface-link-out" height="8" viewBox="0 0 8 8" width="8" xmlns="http://www.w3.org/2000/svg">
 <path d="M8 8H7V1.7L.9 7.9l-.8-.8L6.3 1H0V0h8v8z" fill="currentColor"></path>